Updated November 21, 2024

 7. Heads up.
 Always instruct your managers to have their heads up and look around the store to see who has been waiting a long time, who has a question, and which cashier is not up to it.
 They must be able to step in as appropriate to keep your store moving.

 8. Keep it clean.
-Ensure your part-timers or even a young relative clean and organize your store.
+Have your part-timers or even a young relative clean and organize your store.
 During the holidays, one of my earliest bosses told me, “Your job is to keep us looking good.”
-People are more stressed than ever with less time, and they are going to quickly leave those stores that make them trip over things or hunt and peck through messy shelves.
+People are more stressed than ever and have less time, and they will quickly leave those stores that make them trip over things or hunt and peck through messy shelves.

 9. Work the line.
 Particularly this week, when lines get too long, and people have to queue up, have a few impulse items along the way.
 The key is to keep them with general interest but not too many choices or price points.

 You can also use the classic add-on or upselling technique of adding fear.
-David DeCarlo told me, "On New Year's Eve at the liquor store, everyone who brings up a small bottle we say 'Don't you want to get the big bottle?
+David DeCarlo told me, "On New Year's Eve at the liquor store, everyone who brings up a small bottle we say, 'Don't you want to get the big bottle?
 It will be 1 a.m., you will run out, and we will be closed.'
-Works every time."
+It works every time."

-Don't forget to use social media marketing to drive people into your store by describing last-minute deals or extended hours - even click and collect or order through your mobile app in the middle of the night.
+Remember to use social media marketing to drive people into your store by describing last-minute deals or extended hours—even click and collect or order through your mobile app in the middle of the night.

 See also, How To Leverage The Weather To Market Your Store And Grow Your Retail Holiday Sales